-ALH410 Health Economics and Financing Strategies 3 Credits This course includes analysis of financial flows
+ALH410 Health Economics and Financing Strategies 3 Credits

 This course includes analysis of financial flows, third-party payment programs, and reimbursement practices in the health sector.
 An economic analysis of the U.S. healthcare system regarding organization and financing policy issues will also be considered.